What payments do you accept?

 How do I tag my shoes?

-Zip-/cable-tie shoes together and/or place shoes in a sealed Ziploc® bag and secure ONE tag: either to the outside of the bag, on one shoe with masking tape, OR hole-punch the tag and thread it through the cable-tie, which secures the shoes together.
-Also on two small pieces of masking tape, write “consignor number, item number & price” and stick to bottom of each shoe (in case the shoes get separated from the tag or from each other).
+Zip-/cable-tie shoes together (if at all possible, through lace holes, buckles, zippers, etc.) or place shoes in a sealed Ziploc® bag (if no other option) and secure ONE tag: either to one shoe with masking tape, or to the outside of the bag, OR hole-punch the tag (it helps to put clear tape on the top of tag to make it more sturdy) and thread it through the cable-tie, which secures the shoes together.
+Also on two small pieces of masking tape, write “consignor number, ITEM NUMBER & price” and stick to bottom of BOTH shoes (in case the shoes get separated from the tag or from each other).
 You may get detailed instructions with photos on the how to tag page.

 How should I price my items?